Crestless curassow

 The crestless curassow (Mitu tomentosum) is a species of bird in the family Cracidae, the chachalacas, guans, and curassows.
 It is found in Brazil, Colombia, Guyana, and Venezuela.

 Taxonomy and systematics

 The crestless curassow was originally described in genus Crax but genetic data confirm that Mitu is a valid genus.
 The crestless curassow is monotypic.

+Phylogenetic analyses based on mitochondrial gene sequences indicate that the crestless curassow is sister to the Alagoas curassow, the other Mitu species with brown eumelanin in the tail tip; together, these two species are the sister group to the rest of the Mitu genus.

 Description

 The crestless curassow is 75 to 85 cm long.
 Males weigh 2300 to 3050 g and females 1300 to 2425 g.
 It is mostly black with a dark blue to purplish gloss.
 Its belly and the tip of its tail are rich chestnut.
 Unlike most other curassows, it has no crest and no swelling on its red bill.

 Distribution and habitat

 The crestless curassow is found in eastern Colombia, southern Venezuela, northwestern Brazil, and southwestern Guyana.
 It mostly inhabits rainforest along rivers, though it is also found in gallery forest in the llanos of Colombia and Venezuela.
 It tends to favor areas with thick undergrowth.
 It is a bird of lowlands; in Colombia it occurs up to 500 m and in Venezuela up to 600 m.